Vang59/Opiod-Usage/README.md

 * R-squared: 0.04
 * Correlation Coefficient: -0.21
 * pvalue: 0.15
 * The analysis between Substance Usage Rates and Risk Rates indicates a negative relationship between the two variables.
 This means that as the usage rates increase, the risk rates decrease.
-However, with a low R-squared value ad a negative correlation coefficient, it is important to consider other factors that may affect the relationship between the two variables.
+However, with a low R-squared value and a negative correlation coefficient, it is important to consider other factors that may affect the relationship between the two variables.

 ![Usage vs Disorder](Images/2/Usage%20vs%20Disorder.png)